jg925/ece3400_2019-team10/milestones/milestone4.md

     wemoved = 0;
   }

-  if (!wemoved && current.pos != 0) { // if we didn't move, i.e. all neighbors have been visited and/or have walls, and we aren't at the start
+  if (!wemoved && current.pos != 0) { // if we didn't move,
+  // i.e. all neighbors have been visited and/or have walls, and we aren't at the start
     walkBack();
-  } else if (!wemoved && current.pos == 0 && current.dir != 8) { // if we didn't move and we're at the start and we aren't facing north
+  } else if (!wemoved && current.pos == 0 && current.dir != 8) { // if we didn't move and
+  //we're at the start and we aren't facing north

     // Turn to face north
 }
 ```